thesalmonidae/data-engineering-example/README.md

 of them are able to communicate with each other.
 Whatever Java or Python application you develop, you can communicate with other containers.

+Then create resources with `make resources/create` at the host VSCode instance.
+Then go to the Python devcontainer and run `make postgres/create`.
+This requires the psycopg library, which may not be available at the host's Python, but it is available in the Python devcontainer.

 Now go into the Java devcontainer.
 Start Flink cluster with `make flink/start`.
 Then start the Camel application for ingesting the data from the IoT devices with `make iot2kafka/start`.
 Then start the Flink application that is calculating the moving average and enriching the original data with filtered data with `make kafka2postgres/start`.
 Then start the another Camel application that exposes the REST API for the enriched data with
 `make postgres2app/start`.

 !["A view into Java Devcontainer"](./pictures/java-devcontainer.png)

-Then go into the Python devcontainer.
+Then go again into the Python devcontainer.
 Star the IoT simulator with `make iot-simulator/start`.
 By default it will generate five IoT devices and they start sending their location every second into the system.

 !["A view into Python Devcontainer"](./pictures/python-devcontainer.png)